NeurIPS2025-4877/Submission-4877/README.md

 **Hyperparameters are set in train.py**
 >
 * `data`: dataset to use.
 Options: 'TCGA', 'CCLE', 'GDSC'.
-* `config`: path to the directory containing configuration files (e.g., config/TCGA.json).
+* `config`: path to the directory containing configuration files.

 **Hyperparameters are set in config.json**